JSSpaulding/rgeoprofile/paper/paper.md

 # Package Functionality

 The rgeoprofile package contains a sample dataset `desalvo`[^1]  which contains information from the Boston Strangler serial incidents, attributed to Albert DeSalvo.
-In addition, the package is also comprised of nine functions: six which utilize a distance decay methodology, and three which are centrographic point predictions.
+In addition, the package is also comprised of ten functions: six which utilize a distance decay methodology, and four which are centrographic point predictions.

 * `cgt_profile`: the CGT model developed by DK Rossmo [-@Rossmo:1995; -@Rossmo:1999].
 This model utilizes Manhattan distance for the calculations and assumes the presence of a buffer zone around the incidents.
 * `linear_profile`: calculation of geographic profile using a linear decay function from each incident.